Alice laughed. “There’s no use trying," she said: “one CAN’T believe impossible things.”

 The Bible has survived over the ages, which is evidence that it’s special.

-The Bible, according to the museum, is literally true, word for word, and can’t possibly contain any metaphors or explanations geared to an audience of several thousand years ago, presented in terms they could understand.
+The Bible, according to the museum, is literally true, word for word, and can’t possibly contain any metaphors or explanations geared to a Bronze Age audience wondering where the sun goes at night, presented in terms they could understand.